Yoad-Duani/social_network_fastAPI/README.md

 All jobs use environmental variables, which are explained in the [.env section](https://github.com/Yoad-Duani/social_network_fastAPI#.env ".env")

 ## Database & Alembic
-I used postgresql and there are 8 tables:
+In the `main_server` I used postgresql and there are 8 tables:
 <br/>
-`Post`, `User`, `Vote`, `Comment`, `Groups`, `UserInGroups`, `JoinRequestGroups`, `alembic_version`
+- `Post`, `User`, `Vote`, `Comment`, `Groups`, `UserInGroups`, `JoinRequestGroups`, `alembic_version`
 <br/>
-**alembic_version -** This table is created by default following the use of alembic
+- **alembic_version -** This table is created by default following the use of alembic
 <br/>
-You can see all the fields and the relationships between the tables in the `app/models.py` file
+- You can see all the fields and the relationships between the tables in the `app/models.py` file
 <br/>
-**All relevant tables support CASCADE, and I adhered to the ACID guidelines**
+- **All relevant tables support CASCADE, and I adhered to the ACID guidelines**
 <br/>
-All DB access has been implemented with SQLAlchemy
+- All DB access has been implemented with SQLAlchemy
 <br/>
-I use Alembic to manage the versions of the database,
+- I use Alembic to manage the versions of the database,
 <br/>
-All versions can be found here: `/ alembic / versions /`
+- All versions can be found here: `/ alembic / versions /`
 <br/>
-The id of the latest version (the version currently in use) is stored in the `alembic_version` table
+- The id of the latest version (the version currently in use) is stored in the `alembic_version` table
 <br/>
-I set the primary key to be `INT` type `(AUTO_INCREMENT)` and not `UUID`
+- I set the primary key to be `INT` type `(AUTO_INCREMENT)` and not `UUID` to simplify

+In the `email_verification_server` I used mongodb and there are 1 DB and 1 collection, Use for track users who need to verify email

 ## env
 A file containing the environment variables: